Configuration Spaces of Manifolds with Boundary: Construction of propagators

-\item The restriction to the ``infinitely close'' boundary is a fiberwise volume form on the sphere bundle of fiberwise volume 1. \item We have that, for a suitable choice of representatives $\alpha_i$ above and for all $i$,
+\item Its restriction to the boundary $\p\FM_M(\underline{2})$ (which consists of configurations of points that are infinitesimally close) is a fiberwise volume form, i.e., of volume $1$ on each fiber. \item For a suitable choice of representatives $\gamma_i$ as above and for all $i$, we have that:

 \end{itemize} The propagator shall morally be thought of as defining a homotopy $h$ through